kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-own-domain.md

      namespace: istio-system
    spec:
      secretName: httpbin-tls-credentials # Name of the Secret created using this CR.
 Edit this value
-     commonName: mydomain.com # Edit this value
+     commonName: mydomain.com # The main domain.
+Edit this value
      issuerRef:
-       # Name of the Issuer created in the previous step
-       name: letsencrypt-staging # Edit this value
+       name: letsencrypt-staging # Name of the Issuer created in the previous step.
+Edit this value
        namespace: default
      dnsNames:
        - my.sub1.mydomain.com # Edit this value